dataPuzzler/python_package_starter/README.md

 This will create a virtual python environment into `<Your_Project_Name>/.venv` and install all project dependencies (incl. dev dependencies) into it.

 All of the direct packages dependencies required to run the project's code (e.g. multilevel_py), as well as all the packages used during development (e.g. flake8 for code linting and IPython for interactive console sessions), are described in the `Pipfile`.
-Their precise downstream dependencies are fixated in `Pipfile.lock`, which is used to guarentee repeatable (i.e. deterministic) builds.
+Their precise downstream dependencies are fixed in `Pipfile.lock`, which is used to guarentee repeatable (i.e. deterministic) builds.

-These project dependencies are a superset the package installation dependencies for the package under development, i.e. those that are defined in the `install_requires` section of `setup.py`.

 ## Application of project and related tools